Android Central Verdict

 Samsung also lowered the location of the in-display fingerprint reader when compared to the S21, which I find to be a far more natural position.
 In fact, there were several times where I pulled the phone out of my pocket only to find that I had unlocked it in the process of grabbing it, simply because the fingerprint reader now resides in the exact location where I grab the phone.

-The Galaxy S21 FE launches with One UI 4, built upon Android 12, and all the fantastic features from other Samsung flagships are here and as good as ever.
+The Galaxy S21 FE launched with One UI 4, built upon Android 12, and has since been upgraded to One UI 5 (opens in new tab).
+As you might have guessed, that's based on Android 13 and brings a slew of new features along with it, including a new theme engine that fixes the issues we had with the previous one.
 The new theme engine ensures that your device feels unique by changing the color of the UI based upon the wallpaper you've chosen.

 Good Lock remains one of my absolute favorite reasons to use a Samsung phone, simply because it offers more customization options than any other OEM bothers to.
 Want a different multitasking screen that's far more useful than the stock one?
 How about the complete history of all your notifications?
 No matter what you want to change, Good Lock is almost guaranteed to allow it.